 The waterski areas are one of only a couple of level types where you control Crash’s sister Coco, who’s confined in this game entirely to gimmick stages.
 These particular ones involve maneuvering through a set course to grab the crystal, although, thankfully, you’re not forced to race for it.
 These are probably one of the better gimmicks on display, since they play a little more closely to a majority of the game’s style.
 The jet ski’s pretty fast, and controls far better than the motorcycle, which makes dodging and weaving through the many obstacles at high speeds a much easier proposition than the underwater stages.
 The only real source of frustration here is the jetski’s tendency to drift when you stop moving, which will occasionally drift you right into a hazard in areas where the water’s especially congested.
 On the plus side, these stages feature the prettiest water you’re ever likely to see in a PS1 game.

 The final type of gimmick level is the biplane stages, which play so differently from anything else in the game that they’re probably the most interesting of them all.
-In these areas, Crash or Coco ride a biplane around a small, open area, where they’re tasked with shooting down a number of Cortex’s zeppelins with their aircraft’s machine guns.
+In these areas, Crash or Coco ride a biplane around a small, open area, where they’re tasked with shooting down a number of enemy aircraft with their airplane’s machine guns.
 All the while, Cortex’s minions are trying to shoot you down.
 Thankfully, these stages offer you a large enough health bar that they never get all that difficult.